pikulbrita/notes/README.md

 In brief:
 "Write simple, readable, and maintainable code.
 Avoid premature optimization.
 Keep learning and stay adaptable — simplicity and continuous learning are keystones in the art of programming."

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that are easily maintainable and avoid unnecessary complexity.
+Remember, code is read far more often than it's written, so aim to make it as understandable and clean as possible."

+This quote from the polymath genius Leonardo da Vinci applies perfectly to the realm of programming.
+It emphasizes the importance of writing simple code that accomplishes its tasks elegantly and efficiently.
+Complex code may solve a problem initially but can lead to bugs, maintenance nightmares, and hinder collaboration.
+Thus, always seek to simplify your code without compromising functionality, as this will ultimately result in more robust and resilient software systems.